rxwx/chlonium/README.md

 This feature makes use of the excellent [SharpChrome](https://github.com/GhostPack/SharpDPAPI/tree/master/SharpChrome) and [SharpDPAPI](https://github.com/GhostPack/SharpDPAPI) projects by @harmj0y.
 Full credit goes to the original authors of SharpDPAPI.

+## Importer Types

+When importing a Cookie or Login database, Chlonium provides an option to choose an "Importer".
+You can choose from either `Database Importer` (the default) or `StateKey Importer`.
+The deafult Database Importer will decrypt each item in the source database, re-encrypt it with your current State Key and then import into your current browser's database.
+This usually works fine, however; if a browser update causes the Database schema to be changed - then Chlonium may need updating to handle the new schema.
+To try and workaround this issue, the StateKey Importer was created.
+Instead of re-encrypting each item in the database (and being reliant on knowing the DB schema), instead we can simply re-encrypt (with DPAPI) the StateKey stored in the `Local State` file to match that of the source database.
+At which point we can just swap the Cookie DB file out without having to mess with the database contents via SQL.
+Whilst this method should be more resilient to schema changes, it does have the side-effect of meaning that you will not be able to use the old Cookie file - since the StateKey will no longer be valid.
+To avoid any issues with restoration, the `Local State` file is backed up in the current directory along with the original Cookie/Login database.
+These can be manually restored if required.
+Additionally, because we don't need to re-encrypt each database item, the StateKey Importer is much faster!

+TL;DR: If you are having issues with the `Database Importer`, try selecting `StateKey Importer` instead :)

 ## Detection

 Set a SACL on the Chrome `Local State` and `Cookies` files (as well as other sensitive files such as `Login Data` and `History`).
 Look for suspicious (e.g. non browser related) processes opening any of these files.